FaizFk/ASAP-FAQs/README.md

 *I have created a small fronted that uses these APIs, if you just want to test API then you can skip this step*

-Make sure you are in root directory
+Open new Terminal Window and Make sure you are in root directory
 ```bash
 cd frontend/
 ```